 Use the Jolt Repository Editor to add, modify, test, export, and delete Oracle Tuxedo service definitions from the Repository based on the information available from the Oracle Tuxedo configuration file.
 The Jolt Repository Editor accepts Oracle Tuxedo service definitions, including the names of the packages, services, and parameters.

 The Jolt Repository is used internally by Jolt to translate Java parameters to an Oracle Tuxedo type buffer.
 The Repository Editor is available as a downloadable Java applet.
 When an Oracle Tuxedo service is added to the repository, it must be exported to the Jolt server to ensure that the client requests can be made from a Jolt client.

-If you are using the JDK 1.3 appletviewer to start the Jolt Repository Editor, you will not be able to connect to a remote machine, only to a local host JSL.
-This is due to a security restriction imposed in the JDK 1.3 appletviewer.
-Also, for JDK 1.2, you must use the -nosecurity option in the appletviewer if you are connecting to a remote machine JSL.
+If you are using the JDK 1.5 or later appletviewer to start the Jolt Repository Editor, you will not be able to connect to a remote machine, only to a local host JSL.
+This is due to a security restriction imposed in the JDK appletviewer since JDK 1.3.

 Complete the appropriate steps to start the Repository Editor.

 Packages provide a convenient method for grouping services for Jolt administration.
 (A service consists of parameters, such as pin number, account number, payment, rate, term, age, or Social Security number.)

 You use the Packages window to perform the following: